uqw/FaceDetectionApp/README.md

 ## Requirements

-Windows 7 (32/64-bit) + Later
+Windows 7 (32/64-bit) and later

-.NET Framework 4.5 or later (Download [here](https://www.microsoft.com/de-de/download/details.aspx?id=30653)).
+.NET Framework 4.5 and later (Download [here](https://www.microsoft.com/de-de/download/details.aspx?id=30653)).

-Currently only the application itself is provided.
-Installer is WIP.
+Currently only the application itself is provided as a portable installation.
+You have to unpack this package somewhere to be able to run the application.

+*Installer is WIP.*

 ### How it was made